DFE-Digital/ecf-gov-guidance/content/appoint-an-appropriate-body-early-career-teachers.md

 For example, they:

-* confirm that an early career teacher's role is suitable to count towards their statutory induction
-* check your early career teachers receive their statutory entitlements
+* check that your early career teachers receive their statutory entitlements, such as [mentoring](/choose-mentors-for-early-career-teachers) throughout their 2 year induction period
-* make sure formal assessments are fair and appropriate
+* make sure formal assessments conducted by your [induction tutor](/nominate-induction-tutor) are fair and appropriate

 Unless you use a training provider to deliver [training for your early career teachers](/choose-training-option-early-career-teachers)), your appropriate body will also check that your training covers the full depth of the [early career framework](https://www.gov.uk/government/publications/early-career-framework).